spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 6. Set the credentials for your infrastructure provider.
 Each infrastructure provider supports different methods for providing credentials to Packer.
-You can review each infrastructure provider's authentication section by vising the [Packer plugins site](https://developer.hashicorp.com/packer/plugins) and selecting your provider on the left **Main Menu**.
+You can review each infrastructure provider's authentication section by visiting the [Packer plugins site](https://developer.hashicorp.com/packer/plugins) and selecting your provider on the left **Main Menu**.